 Illinois Secure Choice Savings Program

-September 5, 2023The Illinois Secure Choice Savings Program is a retirement savings program that offers Illinois businesses the option to either enroll their employees into the Secure Choice Plan or offer a qualified savings plan, such as a 401(k).
-There are zero employer fees associated with this program and employers who choose to participate will have minimal responsibilities.
+September 5, 2023The Illinois Secure Choice Savings Program is a state-mandated retirement savings program that offers Illinois businesses the option to either enroll their employees into the Secure Choice Plan or offer a qualified retirement savings plan, such as a 401(k).

 - Have 5 or more employees